AbhijithMohan007/Weather-App-MVVM/README.md

 ## Architecture
 MVVM
-- Model : HomeModel.swift
+- Model : WeatherModel.swift
-- View : HomeViewController.swift
+- View : DayListViewController.swift
-- ViewModel : HomeViewModel.Swift
+- ViewModel : WeatherViewModel.Swift

 ## New Features!
 You can also:
-- Find the vehicles on the map while clicking the
+- Find the weather of the current plays
-- Can change the map theme colours, 3 styles(night,silver,light)
+- Free Weather forecast for 7 days.
-- Can able to find the corresponding car location by tapping the card view.
+- Can convert C° to F°.
-- Can sort the cars on the map based on the model
+- More details about the current weather.

 ## Thirdparty libraries(Pod Files)